ModernAppsNinja/modernappsninja.github.io/content/english/blog/adding-a-new-blog-post.md

 #### Step 2
-Click on "Add File" → "Create New File"
+Click on "Add File" → "Create New File".
+Make sure you are in the right folder "/content/english/blog/".
 ![](/images/blog/adding-a-new-blogpost/2.png)
 #### Step 3
 Paste the following template in the file